Ikebana Gallery Award provides Ikebana students with a unique opportunity to be assessed by remarkable judges.

 Asked to comment on her significant career, she will attribute it all to serendipity; to significant mentors in Japan; to a strong work ethic inherited from her parents; to wise advice from her German host father; a commitment to excellence; to courage and resilience and belief in a dream.

 As owner and director of Lesley Kehoe Galleries, her work today, based on international reputation, concentrates on providing acquisition and curatorial services to major private collectors; to finding opportunities for young artists from both cultures; to increasing the awareness of international art in Australia, and in continuing her educational role of promoting a deeper understanding of Japanese art and culture within Australia.

-Dr Kobayashi is a prominent Ikebana researcher in Japan and has published many academic works on Ikebana including an influential book, "Hana no seiritsu to tenkai" (Izumi Shoin, 2007).
+Dr Kobayashi is a prominent Ikebana researcher in Japan and has obtained PhDs from Ritsumeikan University and Nagoya University.
+She published many academic works on Ikebana including an influential book, "Hana no seiritsu to tenkai" (Izumi Shoin, 2007).
 Dr Kobayashi is a Visiting Researcher at Ritsumeikan University and is also a Senior Advisor of International Society of Ikebana Research.

 Director - Hyogo Prefectural Museum of Art, the Vice Chairman - Sotheby’s North America, the Chief Executive Director - the 21st Century Museum of Contemporary Art, Kanazawa & the Honorary Director -Osaka Municipal Museum of Art.